 - Ge X, et al. (2006).
 Investigations on the occurrence of osteoarthritis in middle-aged and elderly persons in fluorosis-afflicted regions of Gaomi City with high fluoride concentration in drinking water.
 Preventive Medicine Tribune 12(1):57-58.
 (Article in Chinese translated into English by FAN)

 - Tartatovskaya LY, et al. (1995).
-Clinico-hygiene assessment of the combined effect on the body of vibration and fluorine.
+Clinical and hygiene assessment of the combined effect on the body of vibration and fluorine.
 Noise and Vibration Bulletin 263-264.
-[See study]

 - Savas S, et al. (2001).
 Endemic fluorosis in Turkish patients: relationship with knee osteoarthritis.
 Rheumatology International 21(1):30-5.

 - Su WM, et al. (2012).
 Total hip arthroplasty for the treatment of severe hip osteoarthritis due to fluorosis.
 Chinese Journal of Tissue Engineering Research 16(9):1543-1546.